yurakas97/dapp/README.md

 ## 💻 Interacting with demos

-To interact with any of the demos, there's a couple of things to do.
+To interact with any of the demos, there are a couple of things to do.
 (Assuming the dependencies have been installed).

 1. Convert the `.env.example` file into an `.env` file.
 This will ignore the file for future git commits as well as expose the environment variables.
 Add your private keys and update the other values if you want to customize (advanced usage feature).